ruby014/ChatTime/README.md

 ## Tech Stack
 Chat Time is built using modern technologies to deliver an efficient and scalable solution:

-Frontend: HTML
+Frontend:
+- HTML/CSS

 Backend:
 - Python: For handling server-side operations.
 - Flask: For creating the REST API.

 Other Tools:
-Socket.io: For real-time communication.
+- Socket.io: For real-time communication.